Ask for a carer’s assessment

 This is the main benefit available to carers.
 For more information on who qualifies for this, read our webpage about Carer’s Allowance.

 You may also qualify for other financial support.
 For example, if you get Carer's Allowance, you could get extra money added to a means-tested benefit, such as Pension Credit.
+If you live in Scotland, you may also qualify for Carer's Allowance Supplement if you receive Carer's Allowance on a specific date.
+You will receive a letter from Social Security Scotland before each payment.

 You could also get grants from charities to help with costs.
 Get in touch with Turn2us for more information about grants and discount schemes for carers.